nshanker/Yoga-Instructor/index.md

 ### Preferences

 I prefer to give lessons in and around Kharghar and Panvel.
-I prefer to train females.
+I prefer training couples or families.

 ### Spoken languages